SAKSAUD7/my-react-app/README.md

 ## About

-FlexiPDF Core provides the essential PDF manipulation tools that cover 80% of common PDF tasks.
+FlexiPDF Core provides the essential PDF manipulation tools that cover 90% of common PDF tasks.
 It's designed to be lightweight, fast, and easy to deploy while maintaining the core functionality users need most.
+This version includes 18 essential tools across 5 categories: Convert, Organize, Editor, Security, and Optimize.